yaml/yaml-spec/doc/glossary.md

   the documents.
   This is the typical meaning when the word "stream" is used with no qualifier.

+* Streamer

+  This is the dump stack sister process to the lexer.
+  It simply joins tokens into a character stream.

+* String

+  String is a heavily overloaded term in YAML and depends on the context in which it is used.

+* Style

+  YAML has multiple styles to represent collections and scalars.
+  Collection styles are "block" and "flow".
+  Scalar styles are "plain", "single quoted", "double quoted", "literal" and "folded".

 ## T

 * Tag